 \section{Development workflow}

 Since the last release~\cite{Halverson2013} we have moved to GitHub hosting and hence from Mercurial to Git~\href{https://git-scm.com/}{https://git-scm.com/} as a version control system.
-Within change of the control system, we have also set a new development workflow, {\em fork-and-branch}, that is commonly used on the GitHub platform~\cite{Scott2015}.
+We have also set a new development workflow, {\em fork-and-branch}, which is commonly used on the GitHub platform~\cite{Scott2015}.

-This approach requires two things from the developers: fork the repository and use pull requests to ask for the changes in the code base.
-Basically, every new feature is getting developed on a branch of the developer's fork repository.
+This approach requires two things from the developers: fork the repository and use pull requests to ask for changes in the code base.
+Basically, every new feature is developed on a branch of the developer's fork repository.
 Once a feature reaches completion, a merge request is sent to the default branch via GitHub's pull request mechanism.
 We use {\em master} branch as the default development branch.
-The pull request then gets a review by one of the ESPResSo++ core developers.
+The pull request is then reviewed by one of the ESPResSo++ core developers.
 Usually, minor improvements like e.g. adding tests or documentation are requested from the feature developer.
 Once all the newly added and existing tests pass, the feature is merged into the master branch.

 This whole workflow is supported by continuous integration (CI) tests\cite{CI}, meaning before the pull request is accepted, it has to fulfill three conditions: properly build, pass all unit-tests and do not decrease code coverage.